jessepav/libgdx-wiki-old/Managing-your-assets.md

 AssetManager manager = new AssetManager();
 ```

-This sets up a standard AssetManager, with all the loaders libgdx has in store at the moment.
+This sets up a standard AssetManager, with all the loaders libGDX has in store at the moment.
 Let's see how the loading mechanism works.

 **Caution:** don't make your `AssetManager` or any other resources (like `Texture`, etc.) `static`, unless you properly manage them.
 E.g. the following code will cause issues: